- 7.5 hours of online lecture

 - How to construct good recommendations for the court; and prepare for examination of the report and the writer for court

-Indigenous Perspectives Society (IPS) is offering this training in collaborative partnership with Dr. Jane Dickson, Associate Law and Legal Studies Professor at Carleton University.
+Indigenous Perspectives Society (IPS) is offering this training in collaborative partnership with Dr. Jane Dickson, Professor, Department of Law and Legal Studies at Carleton University.

 Over ten weeks of learning, participants develop an understanding of the importance of story-telling as healing, the role of historic trauma, historic trauma responses, and intergenerational effects in the over-representation of Indigenous people in the criminal justice system.

 Supported by interactive Adobe Connect sessions, participants obtain resources and learn research skills to assist in crafting good reports and making viable and appropriate sentencing recommendations.